 Boy, did I love that!
-Solitary labor in a windowless cell of concrete walls, wildly stuffing collapsed cardboard into a huge furnace.
-I’d whirl and pivot as I hurled, jammed or otherwise stuffed collapsed shipping boxes and cartons of every dimension into the huge open maw of that raging beast.
+Solitary labor in a windowless cell of concrete walls, wildly stuffing cardboard into a huge furnace.
+I’d whirl and pivot as I hurled, jammed or otherwise stuffed collapsed shipping boxes and cartons of every dimension into the huge open maw of that raging steel beast.
 A supermarket generates tons of empty cardboard boxes, as you can well imagine.

 When the fire had died down, I’d push the “open” button.
-Up would go the heavy steel door, in would go more junk.
+Up would go the steel door, in would go more junk.

 It was Christmas time and all the waxed boxes from frozen Christmas turkeys were piled high around me.
 Boy did they burn!
 Occasionally, a bit of flaming debris would pop out into the room — and occasionally ignite more debris.
 No problem.
 I’d hastily pluck up all the burning matter and pop it into the furnace.
 Occasionally, more than one little fire got going.
 Again,no problem.
-I’d gingerly pick up ALL the burning stuff — I wore heavy gloves — and pop it all into the fire.
+I’d gingerly pick up ALL the burning stuff — I wore insulated gloves — and pop it all into the fire.
 I guess this added to this rote exercise a minor thrill of danger — the same sense some otherwise sensible citizens might relish at July Fourth backyard fireworks festivities.

 But I wasn’t counting on any fireworks.
 And on this particular December afternoon, one fiery little bit of trash after another got going and my ballet suddenly turned into a fire dance.
 As the title of a currently popular novel says, there were “little fires everywhere.”